zilexa/Flexget-instructions/README.md

 - Looks for the latest episodes on RSS feeds.
 - Looks for your old series season packs and single episodes by discovering them on several websites.
 - Downloads if they match your requirements to prevent low quality files or language specific versions from being downloaded.
-- Download regular HDTV quality to save space, this is an acceptable quality.
-If not found, accept 720p/1080p HD quality on the next run.
+- Download 720p HD quality, if not found, accept 1080p HD quality on the second run.
+- Cleanup (purge) your Trakt account by removing fully watched series that have ended (or are cancelled) and delete whole seasons from your harddrive after you have started watching the next season or you have watched all seasons and the series has ended.

 _Movies:_
-- Cleanup (purge) your Trakt account by removing movies you already have from the Trakt watchlist.
 - Gets the movies you would like to see from your Trakt "watchlist".
 - Looks for movies on your drive and removes them from your Trakt "watchlist".
 - Looks for any manually downloaded .torrent file in your Downloads\tempmedia folder.